matt-tekly/tekly-packages/Packages/ca.tekly.simulant/readme.md

 **Non Goals:**
 - This is not a replacement for Unity's ECS.
 It will never compete with Unity on a performance level
   - A nice way to develop games is more important than performance
-- This is primarily procedural based games and will not convert scenes to Entities
+- This is primarily for procedural based games and will not convert scenes to Entities

 ## Implementation